-Spring Wreaths: Add some Color to Your Home!by CustomHomes on Tuesday, March 21, 2017
+Spring Wreaths: Add Some Color to Your Home!March 21, 2017

 While typically associated with Christmas, wreaths are actually a great home decoration for any time of the year.
 Whether you’re celebrating a holiday, or just looking for a fun way to add a little decoration to your front door, the wreath is pretty versatile as decorations go.
-One of the best parts about a Spring wreath is it’s a great way to add a little much needed color to your home’s exterior while you’re waiting for the last of Winter to finally give way to the growth of Spring.
+One of the best parts about a Spring wreath is it’s a great way to add a little much-needed color to your home’s exterior while you’re waiting for the last of Winter to finally give way to the growth of spring.

-But before we get into Spring wreaths, here are a few things about the wreath you might not have known.
+But before we get into spring wreaths, here are a few things about the wreath you might not have known:

 A Decoration of Many Origins

-As our modern Holidays are concerned, the most commonly used material for wreaths are evergreen boughs due to their resilience and ability to withstand harsh Winters and cold temperatures.
+As our modern Holidays are concerned, the most commonly used material for wreaths is evergreen boughs due to their resilience and ability to withstand harsh Winters and cold temperatures.
 However, the harvest wreath, which we tend to see in the fall, where meant as an offering to help ward off crop failure for the season.
 A symbol of good luck and a bountiful harvest before the coming Winter.

-Nowadays, wreaths might not carry quite the symbolic significance they once did, but that doesn’t make them any less beautiful, especially in the Springtime.
+Nowadays, wreaths might not carry quite the symbolic significance they once did, but that doesn’t make them any less beautiful, especially in the springtime.
 Additionally, given the step away from the traditional bearings, wreaths can be made from just about anything and are no longer confined to the traditional form of a ring.
-Here are some of our favorite Spring wreath ideas that we’ve come across.
+Here are some of our favorite spring wreath ideas that we’ve come across.

-The Rain Boot Wreath- If you have young children, then chances are you’ve got some old rainboots that they’ve outgrown.
+If you have young children, then chances are you’ve got some old rainboots that they’ve outgrown.
 So rather than simply throwing them out, why not turn them into something beautiful?
 With a little hot glue and some of your favorite mock flowers, you can make something that will last for years to come.
 Want to take it to a new level?
 Tuck some glass vases in your old galoshes and you can keep fresh Spring flowers alive, changing them out as the season goes on and new flowers bloom.

 If you’re really looking to break the mold, why not try your hand at making a felt wreath.
 Using a simple gold hoop, you can craft a beautiful asymmetrical wreath that is anything but ordinary.
 Not only are the cost of materials surprisingly low, but this makes for a great DIY handicraft for a rainy weekend.

-Have fun and Happy Spring!
+Have a fun and happy spring!